Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

 What Can You Get for Free on WordPress?

 You get three main items for free on WordPress – the core open-source software, themes, and plugins.
 Not only is WordPress free to download, but you also get updates for the items for free.
 Now, let’s take a deeper look at each aspect.

 Core WordPress Software

 First and foremost, you get free, open-source core software.
 However, you need to have web hosting and a domain name to make it work, which we will discuss later in the article.

-If you’re using Hostinger’s hPanel, simply navigate to Website -> Auto Installer and select WordPress.
+If you’re using Hostinger’s hPanel, navigate to Website → Auto Installer and select WordPress.
 You’ll need to input the credentials and choose the WordPress version to install.
 Make sure to select the latest WordPress version available.

 A WordPress theme is a pack of files that define the appearance of the site.
 It may come with page templates, typography, color options, and various customizable website elements and widgets.

-These themes undergo strict reviews by the WordPress themes team to ensure they meet the security standards.
-Avoid downloading free WordPress themes that are not available at the official WordPress directory.
+These themes undergo strict reviews by the WordPress themes team to ensure they meet security standards.
+Avoid downloading free WordPress themes that are not available in the official WordPress directory.